ziyanzheng/ziyanzheng.github.io/_pages/cv.md

 Study/Work Experiences
 ======
 **University of California, Berkeley** `2022.05 - 2023.05`
-* Visiting Scholar at Department of Eletrical Engineering and Computer Sciences
+* Visiting Scholar in the Department of Electrical Engineering and Computer Sciences

 **Southwestern University of Finance and Economics** `2019.06 - 2019.07`
 * Attendee in Data Science FPF, Department of Statistics